w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 ###### Applying SC 3.2.1 On Focus to Non-Web Documents and Software

-This applies directly as written, and as described in [Intent from Understanding Success Criterion 3.2.1](https://www.w3.org/WAI/WCAG22/Understanding/on-focus#intent).
+This can apply directly as written, and as described in [Intent from Understanding Success Criterion 3.2.1](https://www.w3.org/WAI/WCAG22/Understanding/on-focus#intent).

 <div class="note wcag2ict">